-In helping to form this opinion, the AMB-EU Board commissioned PricewaterhouseCoopers LLP (PwC) and the results of an in-house review of the Compliance function undertaken by AM Best's governance team.
-Neither internal audit reviews found any areas of material concern.
+In helping to form this opinion, the results of an in-house review of the Compliance function undertaken by AM Best's Governance team were considered.
+Furthermore, the AMB-EU Board commissioned a targeted internal audit review on Regulatory Reporting.
+Neither internal audit review found any areas of material concern.